AbisheakJacob/Crew_Scheduling/README.md

 This implementation of the Column Generation algorithm provides an efficient approach to solving crew pairing optimization problems.
 It can be adapted to different scenarios by adjusting input data and parameters.
 The algorithm aims to find an optimal solution while considering constraints and minimizing overall costs.

+# How to install and run the project
+Streamlit

 # Recommendations
 - Numba, cuda integration for nopython and parallel processing.​
 - Using shortest path algorithm for column generation sub problem.​